-In 2017 healthy, motivated people go home the same day.
-These excellent outcomes are from advances in surgical technique including Mako Robotics (when indicated), using the smallest workable knee incisions, careful handling of knee tissue, improved implant design (ODC and Stryker), multimodal pain management, thirteen step infection avoidance treatments, pharmacologic bleeding control, and improved rehabilitation methods (cold therapy, compression, early activity).
+In 2018 healthy, motivated people go home the same day.
+These excellent outcomes are from advances in surgical technique including using the smallest workable knee incisions, careful handling of knee tissue, improved implant design (ODC and Stryker), multimodal pain management, thirteen step infection avoidance treatments, pharmacologic bleeding control, and improved rehabilitation methods (cold therapy, compression, early activity).
 Standardized surgical teams improve surgical processes and maximize best practices and minimize complications.

 LET OUR TEAM SHOW YOU HOW LESS TRAUMATIC TOTAL KNEE REPLACEMENT CAN IMPROVE YOUR LIFE.

 Advanced arthritis of the knee symptoms (pain, stiffness, limited motion, decreased walking and standing tolerance) often times intensify to the point of interfering with daily activities and causing intolerable pain during some or all activities.
 For these people, surgical intervention using knee joint replacement implants often times returns patients back into their normal life style with markedly diminished or no knee pain.

 NON SURGICAL "STEP TREATMENT" ALTERNATIVES TO TOTAL KNEE REPLACEMENT